figurebelow/code.svg/README.md

 ```
 The second way generates a .svg taking the input filename as reference.

-Although you can just run node to get the .svg generated, a good choice is to use [nodemon](https://github.com/remy/nodemon) instead so changes in the input file will run codesvg.js automatically and generate the svg file on the fly.
+Although you can just run node to get the .svg generated, a good choice is to use [nodemon](https://github.com/remy/nodemon) instead so changes in the input file will run codesvg.js automatically and generate the svg file on the fly (in this case, input.svg)

 ```javascript
 nodemon codesvg.js input.js